-The legacy of the Saint Built c.
-16th century.
-Later location of the foundation established by Saint Teresa of Jesus on March 19th 1574 (see nº19).
-There is a chapel which Pedro de Brizuela erected o...
+The legacy of the Saint16th–17th centuries.
+The site where the foundation established by Saint Teresa of Ávila on 19 March 1574 was subsequently relocated (see no. 21).Chapel built by Pedro de Brizuel...

 16th century.
 Originally a convent run by Agustinian nuns, it was extended in 1592 to the Humble order of nuns, a division of the same order.
 The building materials are equally humble here, in the faç...